Ana Cheri Nearly Busts Out Of Cleavage-Baring Minidress In Latest Update

 They can throw shade but I’m still a Boss Ass Bitch ???????? @fashionnova ambassador ???????? .
 REAL TALK Everyone sees the success I have now, but the people who know me know I have been on my grind for years YEARS!
 It doesn’t happen overnight people, it’s not easy.
 But if you work your ass off, pick yourself up after the failures, continue to learn from the mistakes and you are a Good Person, you will succeed. ????????
 It’s Friday, continue to crush it #CheriGand and stay out of that shade ???????? #bossbabe #Boss #CEO #workhard #playhard #TGIF #shade

 Before running Cheri Fit, the beauty operated Cheri Swim, which sold swimwear.
 In a YouTube video, Ana said that she decided to move from swimwear to athletic wear because people go to the gym all year round while most people only need swimwear a few months out of the year.
-She said Cheri Fit allowed her to be more creative, adding that enjoyed running the business since she was passionate about fitness.
+She said Cheri Fit allowed her to be more creative, adding that she enjoyed running the business since she was passionate about fitness.
 The company has enjoyed tremendous success in the two years she has been running it.

 As The Inquisitr reported in September, Ana modeled some cute booty shorts from her line.
 On Instagram, she said she loved the colors in the new line.